Cradle To Grave Requirements For Hazardous Waste Generators

 Follow Up On a Regular Basis

-Once you have hired a qualified vendor, it's a good business practice to conduct yearly environmental audits of their performance and compliance.
+Once you have hired a qualified vendor, it's a good business practice to conduct yearly environmental audits of its performance and compliance.

 The Registered Hazardous Waste Transporter Database is a great place to start.
 Any business can run into rough patches and their service can become unreliable.
 With fines and investigations on the rise, it is more important than ever to work with a reliable company.
 Make sure that you do your part to ensure that the company is performing.

 REMEMBER: Maintaining compliance with your “cradle to grave” requirements cannot be offloaded to your hazardous waste vendor.
-You have the ultimate responsibility as the generator to ensure the regulations are followed and maintain the ultimate liability.
+You have the ultimate responsibility as the generator to ensure federal and state regulations are followed, and YOU maintain the ultimate liability.

 Not only will it help you get a better understanding of your legal requirements, it will also help you stay in compliance and avoid significant fines and legal trouble down the road.